gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 Making an emulator for a 1980s game console is an exercise in reading and comprehension.
 The work is mostly translating documentation into code.
-It's oddly satisfying, building a model of an ancient machine, instruction by instruction, device by device, especially when it can start running real programs.
+It's oddly satisfying, building a model of an ancient machine, instruction by instruction, device by device, especially once it can start running real programs.
 You end up with an appreciation for the capabilities (or lack thereof) of hardware at the time, and necessarily end up intimately familiar with the inner workings of a piece of computing history.